 Lease obligations that a company pays to the lesser in the short term also come under current liability.
 There are two types of leases – Capital Lease and Operating lease.
 The nature of the lease depends on the risk and benefits.

 It is the advance payment made by the customer.
-The customer of the company might have done some milestone payment or advance payment before the company completes the work.
+The customer of the company might have made some milestone payment or advance payment before the company completes the work.
 Therefore, the company cannot put it in the category of revenue.
 Unless the company completes the work and justifies the advanced payment, the unearned revenue comes on the liability side of the balance sheet.

 Accounting of Current Liability